-You can learn how to do Search Engine Optimisation, or SEO, for completely free.
+One of the great things about the SEO community is how well we (normally) share knowledge with one another.
+Thanks to the hard work of many generous SEOs, you can learn how to do Search Engine Optimisation for free.
 All you need are strong resources written or created by SEO experts.

-We’ve compiled an up-to-date list of 50 of the best SEO blogs, courses, videos, podcasts, conferences and tools to get you started.
+We’ve compiled a list of 50 of the best SEO blogs, courses, videos, podcasts, conferences and tools to get you started.

 - The Best SEO Guides and News Sites

 - The Best Free Tools for Learning SEO

 - The Best Videos for Learning about SEO